#BNRSVP Virtual Events this Weekend | BellaNaija

 Campari Senator Sessions

-2Baba will be speaking with the ambitious, gifted and fast-rising singer in the music industry, Good Girl LA.
+2Baba will be speaking with an ambitious, gifted and fast-rising singer in the music industry, Rhook Castle.
 They’ll talk about music, life, passions and her journey as a singer.

 Venue: @camparinigeria